paperless-ngx/paperless-ngx/docs/administration.md

 logpath  = /var/lib/docker/volumes/paperless_data/_data/log/paperless.log
 port     = http,https
 ```
+If the Paperless Docker volumes are located to a different location (`/var/lib/docker/volumes/`), modify the `logpath` accordingly.

 If you are not using a reverse proxy to access Paperless you can remove the `[paperless_proxy]` section.